JAILuo/Config/README.md

 - Code & Diagnostics: Powered by coc.nvim and ale

-- File Management: Uses defx as a file explorer, fzf for fuzzy searching, and taglist/ctags for symbol browsing.
+- File Management: Uses defx as a file explorer, fzf for fuzzy searching

-- Custom key mappings: Shortcuts for buffer switching, saving, quitting, and LSP actions (go to definition, references, rename, formatting).
+- Custom key mappings: Many shortcuts

 ## tmux

-- prefix & mouse: Prefix remapped to Ctrl-] (from default Ctrl-b), with mouse enabled for easy pane/window interaction and a 256-color terminal.
+- prefix & mouse: Prefix remapped to Ctrl-] (from default Ctrl-b)